-The candidate's work must be a significant research contribution to the development and use of mathematical and computational tools and methods for the solution of science and engineering problems.
-The award recognizes an individual who has made outstanding, influential, and potentially long-lasting contributions to computational science and engineering within seven (7) years of receiving the PhD or equivalent degree as of January 1 of the year of the award.
-The contribution(s) for which the award is made must be publicly available and may belong to any aspect of computational science and engineering in its broadest sense.
-The committee may consider exceptions to the seven-year rule, for career interruptions or delays occurring, e.g., for child bearing, child rearing, or elder care.
-The award can be received only once in a lifetime.
+The candidate’s work must contain significant research contributions to the development and use of mathematical and computational tools and methods for the solution of scientific and engineering problems.
+The qualifying contribution(s) for which the award is made must be publicly available and may belong to any aspect of computational science and engineering in its broadest sense.
+The committee may consider exceptions to the seven-years-from PhD rule, for career interruptions or delays occurring, e.g., for child bearing, child rearing, or elder care.

-The award will consist of a certificate containing the citation.
-SIAM will make travel funds available to reimburse the recipient for reasonable travel expenses incurred in attending the award ceremony.
+The SIAG/CSE Early Career Prize includes a certificate containing the citation.
+SIAM will reimburse the recipient for reasonable travel expenses incurred in attending the award ceremony.

-The prize is awarded every second year (starting in 2017) at the biennial SIAM Conference on Computational Science and Engineering.
+The prize will next be awarded at 2021 SIAM Conference on Computational Science and Engineering.